Something brought you to call our office.

 No one is more important for saying what happened than you!

 You can come in with a friend or family member for your consultation, but please note that YOU are the client (or prospective client).
 If we take on your matter, only YOU will be able to discuss your matter with us.
-We do not normally have a right to discuss your case with others, even with the friend or family member that came with you.
+We do not normally have a right to discuss your case with others, even with the friend or family member who came with you.